1ST & 3RD SATURDAY EVERY MONTH

 When do I pay for my volunteer program?
 Can I pay in instalments?

-In order to confirm your place as a childcare volunteer in Morocco, you need to pay a 1 USD deposit within 7 days of your application being successful.
+In order to confirm your place as a mental health volunteer in Sri Lanka, you need to pay a 1 USD deposit within 7 days of your application being successful.
 Consequently, you are only required to pay the deposit once we can guarantee you a place on the program.
 The remaining fee is then due no less than 60 days prior to your program start date.
 The only exception to this is for applications made 60 days or less in advance of the program start date.
 In these instances, the full balance must be paid within 7 days of being accepted in order to secure your place.
 We will notify you by email that you have been successful in your application.
 This usually takes 24-48 hours from the application being submitted.

 Payments made in advance of the 60 day window can be made in one lump sum or in several instalments.
 If you chose to take our insurance, or book a flight with PMGY, then these must be paid for (in full) at the time of booking.
 Payments can be made directly through our website using all major debit and credit cards.
 We will outline instructions to make payment in our email communication with you.
 Please note credit card payments are subject to a 3% additional fee to cover the bank charges that PMGY incur.
 Bank transfers can be accepted by UK participants only.